-This is a part of OpenSpeaks toolkits library.
+This was a part of OpenSpeaks toolkits library and is kept here for archival purposes.
 See all the toolkits…

 Lekatha is a text-to-speech (TTS) project which is in its infancy at the moment.
 The word lekatha does not mean anything but it is constructed from two Odia-language words ଲେଖା (lekha, meaning text) and କଥା (katha, meaning voice) which refers to constructed voice from text by using a TTS engine.

 - What does it do?

 If Lekatha is a locomotive, its engine is a Python-based TTS tool that was originally written by written by Alex I. Ramirez.
 Thanks to Alex who released this as an open source software.
 The code and the workflow for Odia was then created by Subhashish Panigrahi.